Lara Croft: Tomb Raider: Development

+Paramount Pictures acquired the film rights to Lara Croft in early 1998, and announced Lawrence Gordon and Lloyd Levin as the prospective film's producers.

 Tomb Raider went through many drafts and several writers, which resulted in production delays.
-In 1998, writer Brent V. Friedman, who had co-written Mortal Kombat: Annihilation the year before, penned an unproduced Tomb Raider script.
-Producer and screenwriter Steven E. de Souza, who wrote and directed the 1994 video game film Street Fighter, penned an early draft of the Tomb Raider script in 1999, but it was rejected by Paramount.
+In 1998, writer Brent V. Friedman, who had co-written Mortal Kombat Annihilation the year before, penned an unproduced Tomb Raider script.
+Producer and screenwriter Steven E. de Souza, who wrote and directed the 1994 video game film Street Fighter, penned an early draft of the Tomb Raider script in 1999, which was rejected by Paramount.
 The final draft of the script was attributed to five writers, including director Simon West.
-West reverted back to the original writers after he replaced Stephen Herek as director.
+West reverted to the original writers after he replaced Stephen Herek as director.

 Financing

 Lara Croft was financed through Tele München Gruppe (TMG), a German tax shelter.
 The tax law of Germany allowed investors to take an instant tax deduction even on non-German productions and even if the film has not gone into production.
 By selling them the copyright for $94 million and then buying it back for $83.8 million, Paramount Pictures made $10.2 million.
 The copyright was then sold again to Lombard Bank, a British investment group and a further $12 million was made.
 However, to qualify for Section 48 tax relief, the production must include some UK filming and British actors, which was acceptable for a film partially set in the United Kingdom.
 Presales to distributors in Japan, Britain, France, Germany, Italy and Spain made a further $65 million.
 Showtime paid $6.8 million for premium cable television rights.
 In total, $94 million was put together.